apache/doris/docs/en/installing/install-deploy.md

 * Add all BE nodes to FE

 	BE nodes need to be added in FE before they can join the cluster.
-You can use mysql-client to connect to FE:
+You can use mysql-client([Download MySQL 5.7](https://dev.mysql.com/downloads/mysql/5.7.html)) to connect to FE:

 	`./mysql-client -h host -P port -uroot`